GameFoundry/bsf/Documentation/Manuals/docs/00_User/01_startingUp.md

 }
 ~~~~~~~~~~~~~

-# Start up {#startup_b}
+# Start up

-bs::f can then be started by calling @ref bs::Application::startUp "Application::startUp()".
+bs::f can then be started by calling @bs::Application::startUp.
 By default bs::f always creates a single window on start-up, and the method expects you to provide the initial resolution of the window, window title and an optional fullscreen flag.

 ~~~~~~~~~~~~~{.cpp}
 // Start an application in windowed mode using 1280x720 resolution